 Cost Predictability (Yes, Local Can Be Cheaper Overall)

-Sarah, one of our clients, owns a chain of urgent care clinics.
+I know, I know, the hourly rate looks higher.
+But let’s do the real math and why not i give you one of your client’s examples: Sarah, one of our clients, owns a chain of urgent care clinics.
 She spent $87,000 with an offshore team and got an app that crashed during flu season.
 We rebuilt it for $124,000.
 She was mad about the price… until she realized the new app saved her $280,000 a year in admin time and lost patients.
+Do the math with me:- Offshore “cheap” route = $87k + six figures in lost revenue + reputational damage.

 - Local route = slightly higher upfront, massive ROI, and she still sleeps at night.